GrzegorzPustulka/Olx-Apartment-finder-GUI/README.md

 # Olx Apartment Finder

 I wrote the program while I was looking for a flat for myself in Krakow.
-I noticed that most owners cheat potential customers on olx.pl Owners only give the price od the rent, and the rest of the costs only after entering the ad.
+I noticed that most owners cheat potential customers on olx.pl.
+Owners only give the price od the rent, and the rest of the costs only after entering the ad.
 Such as administrative rent, utilities, etc.
-I added a GUI and some useful features that I will describe later to make it easier for my friends to use this program
+I added a GUI to make it easier for my friends to use this program and some useful features that I will describe later.

 ## Usage examples